openshift-psap/inference_results_v2.0/README.md

 Please refer to [/closed/NVIDIA](closed/NVIDIA/README.md) for detailed instructions on how to download the data and preprocess it.

-### Start the container interactively and setup custom system
+### Start the container interactively and run script to add your system to our 'KnownSystem' list

 To start the container interactively run ```oc apply -f mlperf_inferencev20_setup.yaml```